Visit websites, find them again.

 - Fast and local-first.
 Your data never leaves your computer and is searchable instantly

-- Your history stays searchable for as long as you want (the major browsers all delete your browsing history after about ~2-4 months)
+- Your history stays searchable for as long as you want (major browsers delete your browsing history after about ~2-4 months)

 What is this?